kmmccoy/ZFTEDOR_fitting/README.md

 determine the fitting error for both SpinEv and Bessel function fitting.
 This adds considerably to the run time, particularly if using SpinEv.
 This can be turned off such that no fitting error estimation is provided.

-*Last Updated 27 October 2021 by KMM*
+*Last Updated 30 March 2022 by KMM*